ersinkaankoc/ersinkaankoc/README.md

 ## Hi there 👋
+🌱 I’m currently trying to learn to code. my dad is trying to teach me how to make my own website

 <!--
 **ersinkaankoc/ersinkaankoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.